dustlang/rust/src/doc/dustc/src/platform-support.md

 ## Tier 3

-Tier 3 platforms are those which the Rust codebase has support for, but which are not built or tested automatically, and may not work.
+Tier 3 platforms are those which the Dust codebase has support for, but which are not built or tested automatically, and may not work.
 Official builds are not available.